 Interview Prospective Students

-With over 20,000 prospects and 5,600 applications last year – and only thirteen full-time Admission Directors – STRIPES volunteers are critical in implementing quality interviews to supplement the admission process.
-Alumni volunteers thoroughly enjoy interviewing prospective students because it reminds them of their experiences at Colorado College and connects them to the process that brings the next generation of Tigers to campus.
+With over 20,000 prospective students and 7,600 applications last year – and only thirteen full-time Admission Directors – STRIPES volunteers are critical in implementing quality interviews to supplement the admission process.
+Alumni volunteers thoroughly enjoy interviewing prospective students because it connects them to the process that brings the next generation of Tigers to campus.

 Except, of course, seeing them graduate.